nefelibata28/usg/README.md

 1. Install dependencies listed in `Pipfile` within your python environment.
 2. Run all notebook .ipynb files in sequence.
 3. For `20_kprototypes.ipynb`, only running the last cell is necessary.
-The other cells make take hours to days to complete.
+The other cells may take hours to days to complete.